Move a site from one host to another with a Jetpack Backup.

 - Choose Clone current state to use the most recent backup.
 Or choose Clone previous state to choose an earlier backup.

-- If you choose Clone previous state, you’ll be directed to the site’s Activity where you can click Clone from here to select the back you’d like to use.
+- If you choose Clone previous state, you’ll be directed to the site’s Activity where you can click Clone from here to select the backup you’d like to use.

 - Click Yep!
 Begin cloning to kick-off the copy process.
 You’ll see a confirmation screen that allows you to return to the site’s Activity.

 - Click To the Activity Log! to follow the progress of the clone.

 When the clone is finished, you’ll see a success message in the activity log.

 After copying your site, you’ll be prompted to log in again to the copied version.
 For that, be sure to use the WP Admin username and password you use for the site you copied from.
 The cloning process overwrites everything, including the WP Admin user information.

 Still have questions?
 Feel free to contact support for more personalized assistance.